 - When your students are finished, go over the worksheets as a class.

-- Support: Take out a bag of buttons.
-Give each student a handful, and split the handful into 2 groups.
+- Take out a bag of buttons.
+Give each student a handful, and split the handful into two groups.
 Have students count and compare.

 - Instruct your students to take out a sheet of paper and divide it into two columns.

 - Have them draw 5 circles in the first column and 4 circles in the second column.